mildredfakoya/dgmds-14/README.md

 Week 3: Wrapping up and Report

 **Children with autism often have problems developing motor skills, such as running, throwing a ball or even learning how to write.**
-This project attempts to collect motion data for motion categorized as Fine motor skills.....
+This project attempts to collect motion data for signal processing of the following motion:
+i.
+Hoping on one leg  -- Gross Motor
+ii. hopping on both legs  -- Gross Motor
+iii.
+Colouring tiny dots   -- Fine Motor
+iv.  picking tiny stones in a garden -- Fine Motor